-Students will meet with the MedFT faculty in January of each academic year to complete the MedFT Doctoral Student Learning Competency Form (Form O).
+Students in their first and second years will meet with their permanent advisor in April of each academic year to complete the Annual SLO Evaluation with Major Professor (Form C).
 Students will come to the meeting having completed the form and prepared to discuss it.
 A possible outcome of that meeting would be a plan of action to help remediate any competencies that are not progressing as expected and/or any concerns about the student's professionalism and academic conduct.
 Failure to successfully remediate in the time allotted by the faculty may result in dismissal from the program.
-A copy of Form O that the faculty will complete collaboratively will be placed in each student's academic file, along with the student's self-assessment on Form O. Remediation plans will be communicated to the student in writing within a week of the Competency Review meeting and a copy will be placed in the student's file.
+A copy of Form C that the faculty will complete collaboratively will be placed in each student's academic file.
+Remediation plans will be communicated to the student in writing within a week of the Review meeting and a copy will be placed in the student's file.